 Fashion Revolution’s theme for 2017 is Money Fashion Power which will be exploring the flows of money and structures of power across the fashion supply chain.
 “We want people around the world to show their label, post a photograph on social media, tag the brand and ask the question #whomademyclothes,”explains Carry Somers.
 “By doing this, we are applying pressure in the form of a perfectly reasonable question that brands and retailers should be able to answer.
 We are asking them to publicly acknowledge the people who make our clothes.”

 In 2017 they will also be publishing the second edition of the Fashion Transparency Index, ranking 100 of the biggest global fashion brands and retailers on what information they are sharing publicly about their social and environmental policies, processes, practices and performance.
 “We are also setting up the Fashion Revolution Foundation, a charity which will further our educational, awareness-raising and policy work.”

 As an amazing one in six people worldwide work in fashion, the impact has been staggering.
 Governments are paying attention as responsibility in garment supply chains moves up the regional and international agenda.
 The hope is to see the EU adopt a similar piece of legislation to the UK’s Modern Slavery Bill, which holds to account businesses that subject workers to enslavement.
 A tragedy like Rana Plaza never need happen again.

-Check out Carry and Orsola’s AtlasChart Top 5 – a journey through the founders’ favourite projects from Ireland to Bangladesh.
-Read their White Paper to find out exactly why it’s time for a Fashion Revolution.
+More from the Atlas: Carry and Orsola’s AtlasChart Top 5 is a journey through the founders’ favourite projects from Ireland to Bangladesh.

 Carry Somers and Orsola de Castro, Co-founders